Dr Omega Douglas

 omega.douglas (@gold.ac.uk)

-Dr Omega Douglas has practiced as a journalist and editor for several decades.
+Omega has practiced as a journalist and editor for several decades.
 She is the convenor of the BA in Journalism.
-She has worked for Conde Nast, The Guardian, TI Media, Hearst, and the BBC, amongst others.
-She has also worked as a media consultant for various organisations, including the UN.
-Omega completed an ESRC funded PhD at Goldsmiths in 2019, where she teaches theory and practice modules.
+She's worked for Conde Nast, The Guardian, TI Media, Hearst, and the BBC, amongst others.
+She has also worked as a media consultant, including for the UN.
+Omega completed an ESRC funded PhD at Goldsmiths in 2019, where she teaches theory and practice.

-Omega’s research interests are in race, representation, international reporting, particularly coverage of Africa, media diversity and inclusion, journalism, and the role of diasporic and transnational communities, as well as international institutions, such as NGOs, in global communications.
+Omega’s research interests lie in race, decolonial epistemology in journalism & media studies, EDI, international reporting, particularly coverage of Africa, and the role of diasporic communities, as well as international institutions, such as NGOs, in global communications.

-Omega has recently co-authored a book, 'Journalism, Culture and Society' (Routledge).
-She has also been engaged in a transnational journalism research project for UNESCO and the International Center for Journalists, investigating online harassment of women journalists in the African region.
+Omega's latest book, 'The Racial Dynamics of Reporting Africa' (Routledge), will be published in 2025.
+Other recent projects include her co-authored book 'Journalism, Culture and Society' (Routledge), and a research project for UNESCO and the International Center for Journalists investigating online harassment of women journalists around the world.

 Academic qualifications